acoustid/acoustid-helm-charts/README.md

-# Collection of Helm charts for running AcoustID in production
+# Helm charts for running AcoustID on Kubernetes

 ## Usage